This post may contain affiliate links. Please read our disclosure policy.

 Form the dough into balls and put them on a baking sheet.
 FREEZE them until solid then transfer them to a freezer safe container.
 Freeze for up to 3 months.
 Thaw before baking.

-STORE baked cookies in the fridge for 3-5 days or FREEZE for up to 3 months.
+STORE baked cookies in the fridge for 3-5 days or freeze for up to 3 months.

-For a few more monster ideas check out:
+For a few more FUN HALLOWEEN RECIPES:

 Gooey Monster Cookie Recipe